Heart failure tests

 - Implantable Hemodynamic Sensors (PA sensor): This device is a miniaturized, wireless monitoring sensor that is implanted in the pulmonary artery during a minimally invasive procedure to directly measure PA pressure (which is a precursor to fluid retention).
 The system allows patients to transmit PA pressure data from their homes to their health care providers allowing for personalized and proactive management to reduce the likelihood of hospitalization.
 The sensor is designed to last the lifetime of the patient.

-- Heart Transplantation: while not a device per-say, heart transplantation can be a lifesaving therapy.
-It is an option for the sickest patients who continue to have symptoms of heart failure or require frequent readmission to hospital for heart failure.
+- Heart Transplantation: while not a device per se, heart transplantation can be a lifesaving therapy.
+It is an option for the sickest patients who continue to have symptoms of heart failure or require frequent readmission to the hospital for heart failure.